-Some countries ban vaping.
-Lucky for vapers, local vaping bans aren’t applied to the ships.
-So, you’ll only have to comply with the rules of the specific cruise boat.
+Luckily, local vaping bans don’t apply to ships in port.
+So you’ll only have to comply with the rules of the specific cruise line you’re sailing.

-What if you dare to violate the law?
-The consequences may include confiscation of the vaping device, a fine, or even imprisonment.
+You might be wondering, what if you inadvertently violate the law?
+The consequences may include confiscation of the vaping device, a fine, or, in worse-case scenarios, imprisonment.

 The Consensus: Vaping on Cruises